gbgplc/loqate-verify-helmcharts/README.md

 - **LOQATE_DOWNLOAD_FOLDER**  is set to "/data/im/dl"
 - **LOQATE_DATA_FOLDER**  is set to "/data"
-loqate/data"

-Claim Override:

-The defaults create a Persistent Volume (PV) and a Persistent Volume Claim (PVC) to use the host filesystem.
+**Claim Override:** the defaults create a Persistent Volume (PV) and a Persistent Volume Claim (PVC) to use the host filesystem.
 If you already have a PV and PVC setup to use network storage you will use an override to connect to this pre-existing PVC.
 The environment variable name for this is CLAIM_OVERRIDE.
 You will see how it is set and used for different cases through this document.

+Next we'll take you through how to make changes to those directories.

 ### Unix

 - Create and go to the required directory.
-The lqtcharts directory can be wherever you want.
-You do not need the /opt/loqate folder on your local pc if you are using a claim override as the data will get downloaded to the remote PV:
+The lqtcharts directory can be wherever you want (you do not need the /opt/loqate folder on your local PC if you are using a claim override as the data will get downloaded to the remote PV):

 ```bash
 mkdir /opt/loqate